codemonkeydriver/liyi_resume/resume_en.md

 ### 2012.3 - 2012.6 yunnan linux technology suppert center ###

+#### practise ####

-* I was responsible for package the linux operation system,builded batching compiled server koji for building package from source code to RPM, maintain software yum repo for updating, using shell script to analysis CD configuration file, picked up a list of essential pakcage we need, uploaded to yum repo, compiled linux kernel.
+> I was responsible for package the linux operation system,builded batching compiled
+> server koji for building package from source code to RPM, maintain software yum repo
+> for updating, using shell script to analysis CD configuration file, picked up a list
+> of essential pakcage we need, uploaded to yum repo, compiled linux kernel.

 ### 2012.9 - now loongson technology ###